viant/datly/doc/README.md

 ```
 where -w would persist rule with datly config to specific myProjectLocation

+Once datly rules are stored, you can start datly with datly -c=myProjectLocation/Datly/config.json

 #### Managed mode

 In manage mode you use directly reader.Service, with provided view and underlying go struct.